polyverse/ropoly/README.md

 For libraries in memory if looking at a PID or contained files if looking at a directory, check if each is signed by Polyverse.

 ### disasm
-Disassemble all valid, adjacent instructions starting from address _start_.
+Disassemble adjacent instructions between addresses _start_ and _end_.

 ### gadgets
 Find all gadgets up to _instructions_ instructions.